aws-samples/comfyui-personalized-generative-ai-avatars-app/README.md

 Application Features:
 - Default implementation with dual login mode (admin and user) to provide control over shared content
    -  this option can be changed in the `avatar_gallery.py`
+   -  user attribute `profile` must be set to `admin` in cognito for having the admin functionality
+   -  user attribute `profile` must be set to `gallery` in cognito for having the gallery visible
 - Admin mode (setup through `cognito_post_deploy_fix.py`):
    - access to all the images shared from users
    - content moderation capability to accept or moderate images